 Sweet delights and pastry chefs in Paris Region

 Crispy chocolate breads, melting macaroons, soft cakes … In Paris and throughout the region, pastry is constantly being reinvented.
-Here is our selection of famous pastry chefs to transform your winter into a sweet gourmet break.
+Here’s our selection of celebrity pastry chefs to turn the reopening into a sweet, gourmet interlude.

 His pastries, cakes and savoury treats are a harmonious blend of meticulously chosen flavours, perfect for brunch, lunch or tea.